bjucps209/spring2021-team2/README.md

 * Blake Alexander - Model code finished for High Scores.
 FXML started and view code in progress.
 A txt is able to be created but the View does not read from the txt file to insert the high scores yet.
 * Patrick Menking - Basic serialization completed, still needs implementation in the GUI along with testing.
-* Shubin Yuan - user object can do basic movement and action.
-All fish able to updata position, direction, speed, flip image.
-Userfish able to do eat, minus health, life.
-Fish can be auto import to screen.
+* Shubin Yuan - Done most part.
 * Gunnar Funderburk- Model Code, FXML in the middle of development, some bugs with saving and loading still under work but mostly complete.

 ## Expenses